Frequently asked questions

 Yes.
 Those from a civil law background are welcome, and take the same courses and receive the same degree as those from a common law background.
 The interaction of students from a wide of variety of legal families greatly enriches discussions inside and outside the classroom.
 Civil law students are invited to attend a series of optional lectures on the common law held just before the LLM course begins.
-Students wanting further instruction in the common law method might also consider attending the English Legal Methods summer course run by Cambridge's Institute of Continuing Education.
+Students wanting further instruction in the common law method might also consider attending the English Legal Methods summer course.
+This course usually runs every year and is provided by Cambridge's Institute of Continuing Education.

 Can I apply for the Cambridge LLM and another degree programme at Cambridge for the same year of entry?

 Yes.
 However you must make a separate application for each programme, and if offers of admission are made for more than one of these programmes, you will have to choose which offer to accept – you cannot study for the Cambridge LLM and for another degree concurrently.